j24char/legendtimer/PRIVACY_POLICY.md

 ---

 ## 7. Contact Us
-If you have questions or concerns about this Privacy Policy, please contact the developer at:
+If you have questions or concerns about this Privacy Policy, please contact the developer.

-📧 **legendtimer.app@gmail.com**

 ---

-### ✅ Summary
+### Summary
 LegendTimer is a **privacy-first timer app**.
 No data is collected, transmitted, or sold.
 All settings stay on your device.